energize-andover/BACnet-AHS-electric-gauge/README.md

 Hi!

 I'm Ayush Zenith.
-A high school sophomore from Andover High School, Andover, Massachusetts and this page is about an application I built with the help of a friend, Samar Seth, who is a junior at Philips Academy, Andover, Massachusetts.
+A high school sophomore from Andover High School, Andover, Massachusetts and this page is about an application I built with the help of a friend, Samar Seth.

 To learn more about me check out my [blog](https://ayushenergyproject.weebly.com/).